Written by Ed Craig.

 warranty, I would have spent in excess of $175,000.00.

 Motoman also produced a sad excuse for a weld power source to be used with it's robots.

-Note: From 1985 to at least 2000, the majority of the global pulsed MIG equipment produced did not have the electronics
+Notes from Ed: From 1985 to at least 2000, the majority of the global pulsed MIG equipment produced did not have the electronics

-you used Motoman robots, it's unfortunate that you may have purchased the MotoArc 350 MIG weld equipment.
+you company used Motoman robots, it's unfortunate that you may have purchased the MotoArc 350 MIG weld equipment.
 If you were welding

-my unfortunate task to optimize a large welding cell that utilized
+2003 it was my unfortunate task to optimize a large welding cell that utilized

 was so erratic it had to be replaced.
 With the other cell the 350 unit provided poor